-At the beginning of this third week of February in Milan where the increasing numbers of Italian coronavirus infections are updated every hour, my Chinese laundry has closed its doors.
+At the beginning of this third week of February 2020 in Milan, where the increasing numbers of Italian coronavirus infections are updated every hour, my Chinese laundry has closed its doors.
 Its rolling shutters are at half mast, barring entry.

 The sign taped to the glass says that the employees haven’t been to China nor have they had contact with anyone who has been there recently.
 Nevertheless, they are staying closed for business until further notice in order to guarantee people’s health and peace of mind.
-I stand there thinking that this outbreak in Milan is not their fault; but perhaps there are some who would blame them?
+This outbreak in Milan is not their fault; but the sign suggests that there are some who would blame them.

 Meanwhile, inside, the proprietor sits with her back to the window, dressed in a suit, her shiny black hair pulled into a pony tail.
 She’s always fastidious about her appearance.
 Today is no exception.
 I can hear the radio playing Chinese pop music.
 It’s soothing; soft yet somewhat upbeat, a young voice crooning.
 The lights are on.
 She’s at her sewing machine but she isn’t sewing.
 Her worktable is bare.
-She’s not hemming jeans, nor fixing a zipper, nor buttonholing a jacket.
-She’s sitting, listening, staring, thinking, her hands folded in front of her.
+She’s not ironing, nor hemming jeans, nor fixing a zipper, nor buttonholing a jacket.
+She’s sitting, listening, staring at the back wall, thinking, her hands folded in front of her.

 She turns, shakes her head, points to the sign, and then goes back to contemplation.
-She’s trying to give the impression of business as usual, but her business and sewing machines aren’t working here in the heart of heartless COVID-19 territory.
+She’s trying to give the impression of business as usual, but her machines aren’t working here in the heart of heartless COVID-19 territory.